-The 25,000-square-foot Judith and Thomas L. Beckmen YOLA Center will serve as the home of YOLA's fifth site in Inglewood as well as providing a gathering place for students from existing and future YOLA sites.
-In addition to its youth programming, Beckmen YOLA Center will also be a space for music educators from across the U.S. and around the world to collaborate and learn.
-It will be a cultural resource for the people of Inglewood, and act as the focal point of the LA Phil's commitment to community engagement in the area.
-The project, which has emerged out of a close collaboration between of the City of Inglewood, architect Frank Gehry, and LA Phil Music & Artistic Director Gustavo Dudamel, is made possible by a leadership gift from Judith and Thomas L. Beckmen.
+The 25,000-square-foot Judith and Thomas L. Beckmen YOLA Center in Inglewood serves as the home of YOLA’s fifth site as well as providing a gathering place for students from existing and future YOLA sites.
+In addition to its youth programming, the Beckmen YOLA Center is a space for music educators from across the U.S. and around the world to collaborate and learn.
+It will be a cultural resource for the people of Inglewood, and act as the focal point of the LA Phil’s commitment to community engagement in the area.
+The project, which has emerged out of a close collaboration between of the City of Inglewood, architect Frank Gehry, and LA Phil Music & Artistic Director Gustavo Dudamel, was made possible by a leadership gift from Judith and Thomas L. Beckmen.

 101 South La Brea Avenue

 Come Make Music with Us!

 Does your child live in Inglewood, and are they currently in grade 1-6?
 Is your child interested in learning an instrument in a supportive music community?
 Fill out our Enrollment Form to express interest.

 The Beckmen YOLA Center is:

 The home for the new, fifth YOLA site: YOLA at Inglewood